Last Updated on 7 months by Francesca Egay

 Below is the pricing for the team calendar.

-I can see the appeal for the team calendar since managing many people can be a pain and CoSchedule helps mitigate that problem.
-But for the solo calendar, there are just other tools that provide the same feature (if not more) at a lower price.
+I can see the appeal of the team calendar since managing many people can be a pain, and CoSchedule helps mitigate that problem.
+But for the solo calendar, other tools provide the same feature (if not more) at a lower price.

 This is not to say that CoSchedule is a waste of your money because that is far from the case.
 As a productivity tool, CoSchedule lets you save time, which you can use to earn more money.
 This rings especially true if you are a beginner and want to proceed with blogging in the most convenient way possible.

-Still, CoSchedule looks like an unnecessary tool for seasoned bloggers who knows their way into developing and promoting content effectively.
+Still, CoSchedule looks like an unnecessary tool for seasoned bloggers who know their way into developing and promoting content effectively.

 In conclusion, using the criteria I mentioned above for judging CoSchedule, below are scores I will give this tool:

-I would recommend CoSchedule to bloggers who are having a difficult time managing their blog posts and keeping their focus.
-Bloggers with a fixed system of managing and organizing their blog tasks may be reluctant to switch to CoSchedule because it may not deliver enough to justify the price.
+I would recommend CoSchedule to bloggers who are having difficulty managing their blog posts and keeping their focus.
+Bloggers with a fixed system of collecting and organizing their blog tasks may be reluctant to switch to CoSchedule because it may not deliver enough to justify the price.
 Ultimately, the decision is up to you.

-Thankfully, CoSchedule offers a 14-day trial period for those interested in at least acquainting themselves with the tool and making a decision based on their experience with the tool.
-The timeframe should be enough to help you test the features and see if it works to your favor.
-Just click here if you want to sign up for an account and test CoSchedule now.
+Thankfully, CoSchedule offers a 14-day trial period for those interested in at least acquainting themselves with the tool and deciding based on their experience.
+The timeframe should be enough to help you test the features and see if it works in your favor.
+Just click here to sign up for an account and test CoSchedule now.

 Video created using InVideo.